mplutecki/mplutecki.github.io/_posts/2022-05-18-background-download.md

 # Step 3: Save the downloaded file

 The downloaded file is stored in a temporary location.
-When the download finishes the system calls [urlSessionDidFinishEvents(forBackgroundURLSession:)](https://developer.apple.com/documentation/foundation/urlsessiondelegate/1617185-urlsessiondidfinishevents) and makes the temporary file available until the method returns.
+When the download finishes the system calls [urlSessionDidFinishEvents(forBackgroundURLSession:)][url-session-did-finish-events] and makes the temporary file available until the method returns.
 In this example we'll use `FileManager` to move it to the static location in the `Documents` folder.

 <!-- prettier-ignore-start -->